-Interesting Birds You Might See in New Zealand
+Interesting Native Birds to Look Out for in New Zealand

 New Zealand’s most famous bird, the kiwi bird population is actually in a state of decline due to introduced predators such as dogs, stoats and cats.
 Kiwi are flightless birds and feed by walking slowly, probing the ground and sniffing loudly with their long beak.
 Once a worm or an insect is sniffed out, they plunge their long bill deep into the ground to retrieve their prize.
 While kiwi birds are in some wild forested areas around New Zealand, you’re best chances of seeing them are with guides and in captivity in conservation centres.
 See the 10 Best Places to See a Kiwi Bird in New Zealand and Where to See Kiwi Birds in New Zealand for more advice.